 I have drawn from several sources for this, but the main one I've relied on is "国産二輪車の誕生から100年、最強の二輪車国となって50年 : 先駆者・島津楢蔵と戦後二輪車のイノベーション" by Tsutomu Demizu of the Osaka Sangyo University.
 A version of the same material appears in the book 'Japan's Motorcycle Wars by J.W.
 Alexander and both versions appear to be based on a 1972 interview with Shimazu Narashiro by Hashimoto Shigeharu.

-Narashiro continued on in other engineering projects and was active into his 80's.
-He died in 1973 and was inducted into the Japan Automotive Hall of Fame.
+Narazo continued on in other engineering projects and was active into his 80's.
+He died in 1973 and has been inducted into the Japan Automotive Hall of Fame.